AayushNandan623/HackX2.0_Team_Titans/readme.md

 ## Overview

 This project is a comprehensive backend system for disaster management and emergency response.
 It provides real-time alerts, user data submission, SOS functionality, messaging, and an AI-powered chatbot to assist during emergencies.
+The system also includes features for partner organizations to access and manage emergency data.

 ## Features